dcunited001/dcunited001.github.io/_posts/2016-05-16-the-paradox-of-creativity.md

 cultivate creativity?
 There is a skill of creating something without knowing about it.
 Some ideas are just natural extensions of others;
 maybe two to three steps away.
-If you're lucky, you'll have a head start on those innovations which are so close the something that exists and is well known.
+If you're lucky, you'll have a head start on those innovations which are so close to something that exists and is well known.
 Yet, these ideas will naturally be reached by most people who think about them.